helgoboss/helgobox/doc/user-guide.md

   feedback MIDI events stream down to the next FX in the chain or to the track's hardware MIDI output.
   Tip: Latter option is great for checking which MIDI messages ReaLearn would send to your device.
 Just add a "ReaControlMIDI" FX right below ReaLearn and press "Show Log".
-Please note that sending MIDI feedback to the FX output doesn't work if ReaLearn FX is suspended, e.g. in the following cases:
+Please note that sending MIDI feedback to the FX output has some drawbacks.
+First, it doesn't participate in ReaLearn's multi-instance feedback orchestration.
+That means you might experience LEDs/faders misbehaving when using multiple instances.
+Second, it doesn't work if ReaLearn FX is suspended, e.g. in the following cases:
     - ReaLearn FX is disabled.
     - Project is paused and ReaLearn track is not armed.
     - ReaLearn FX is on input FX chain and track is not armed.